What is nutrient bioavailability?

 FOOD PREP: Cutting up fruit and vegies makes nutrients more available by breaking down the rigid plant cell walls.
 Soaking or sprouting nuts, grains and beans reduces the anti-nutrient phytic acid, which may block the absorption of some minerals.

-EAT LOCAL AND IN SEASON: Eating locally grown food maximises nutrients, as the produce isn’t harvested prematurely and nutrient value isn’t depleted during transport and storage.
+EAT LOCAL AND IN SEASON: Eating locally grown food maximises nutrients.
+Because local produce doesn’t need to be harvested prematurely, nutrient value isn’t depleted during transport and storage.

 FOOD STORAGE: Heat, light and oxygen can degrade nutrients.
 Store all veg except root veg in the fridge.
 Keep all fruits except berries at room temperature, away from direct light.